 App engagement plays an integral part of any mobile app strategy.
 Building and nurturing relationships with users can be challenging.
 But the rewards are worth the effort.

 Increasing app engagement can have a positive effect on your app business.
 Engaged and loyal users improve monetisation potential.
-This phenomenon is well known across other digital platforms.
+This phenomenon is well known across different digital platforms.

 Engagement, then, is a vital part of developing a successful app.
 So how can developers increase this vital metric?